stavrostzagadouris/TerminalCodriver/ROADMAP.md

 # Aug 2025

-- fix autocomplete to have tab completion as well
 - make sure all command outputs are added to history so you can ask the ai about what you just did or have a way to do it on command
+- make a list of certain commands that go straight to shell, like ls or dir etc...